johaGL/DIMet/README.md

  - short\_comp

-The column 'former\_name' must have the names of the samples **as given in your data**.
+The column 'original\_name' must have the names of the samples **as given in your data**.

- The column 'sample' must have the names as you want them to be (or set identical to former\_name if you prefer).
-To set  names that are meaningful is a better choice, as we will take them for all the results.
+ The column 'name\_to\_plot' must have the names as you want them to be (or set identical to original\_name if you prefer).
+To set  names that are meaningful is a better choice, as we will take them to display the results.

- The column 'timenum' must contain only the numberic part of the timepoint, for example 2,0, 10, 100  (this means, without letters ("T", "t", "s", "h" etc) nor any other symbol).
+ The column 'timenum' must contain only the numeric part of the timepoint, for example 2,0, 10, 100  (this means, without letters ("T", "t", "s", "h" etc) nor any other symbol).
 Make sure these time numbers are in the same units (but do not write  the units here!).

 The column 'short\_comp' is an abbreviation, coined by you, for the compartments.
 This will be used for the results' files names: the longer the compartments names are, the longer the output files' names!
 Please pick short and clear abbreviations to fill this column.